Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

  Local execution (no database, no cloud services) Deterministic generation (same input always produces same output)

- Assumptions (What we believed to be true)
+ Assumptions (What I believed to be true)

  Product data is well-formed with all required fields Questions should be generated only from existing product attributes, not invented facts